GrandmasterCJ/Blackman/README.md

 # Blackman
-BlackArch manager script that acts as pacman
+BlackArch manager script that works with pacman to pull BlackArch repos on a standard Arch installation.